solana-nft-programs/token-manager/README.md

   // Optional duration after which the token manager is automatically invalidated durationSeconds?: number,

+  // Optional parameters to expire this token manager based on time timeInvalidation?: {
+    // Optional exact fixed expiration in UTC seconds expiration?: number;
+    // Optional duration after token is claimed in seconds durationSeconds?: number;
     // Optional extension parameters to extend duration extension?: {
       // The amount rate needed for extension
       extensionPaymentAmount: number,
       // The duration added based on amount paid
       extensionDurationSeconds: number,
       // The mint to accept payment for extension
       paymentMint: PublicKey,
       // The max expiration limit on how long a rental can be extended maxExpiration?: number,
+    }
+  }

+  // Optional parameters to expire this token manager based on usage useInvalidation?: {
+    // Optional total usages allocated
+    totalUsages?: number,
+    // Optional use authority who can use this token useAuthority?: PublicKey,
+    // Optional extension parameters to extend usages extension?: {
+      // Number of usages to extend for this payment amount
+      extensionUsages: number,
+      // The mint to accept payment for extension
+      extensionPaymentMint: PublicKey,
+      // The amount needed to extend usages
+      extensionPaymentAmount: number,
+      // Optional limit for how many usages can be extended maxUsages?: number,
     },

-  // Optional number of usages before invalidation usages?: number,
+  },

   // Mint of the tokens this token manager will manager
   mint: PublicKey,

-  // Amoun of tokens to put into token manager amount?: BN,
+  // Amoun of tokens to put into token manager, for NFTs this should use the default of 1 amount?: BN,

   // Token account where the token is currently held
   issuerTokenAccountId: PublicKey,

-  // Whether anyone can claim this or only specified person visibility?: "private" | "public",
+  // Whether anyone can claim this or only the specified person with the link visibility?: "private" | "public",

   // What kind of token manager this is